sheerun/vimrc/README.md

 * Use Q to intelligently close a window
-  (if there are multiple windows into the same buffer) or kill the buffer entirely if it's the last window looking into that buffer
+  (if there are multiple windows into the same buffer) or kill the buffer entirely if it's the last window looking into that buffer.

   ```vim
   function!
 CloseWindowOrKillBuffer()